What are some of the most popular TikTok trends?

 Ven pa’ acá

-As tradition goes, we must start a TikTok trends article with a dance challenge.
+Let’s get back to some dance challenges.
 This one is to the Mexican song “Me Jalo” by Fuerza Regida and Grupo Frontera Oficial.
 The trend shows two people, usually couples, dancing and drawing the other person in with an imaginary string to the lyrics “Que yo me voy pa’ allá, me voy pa’ allá, me dices: Ven pa’ acá, vente pa’ acá”, which mean “I’m going there, I’m going there, You tell me: Come here, come here”, and which perfectly fit this trend.
 1.3 million videos use this sound.
 Here are a few of the most popular:

 If you don’t have a partner, you can do this trend with a friend or loved one.
 Here’s a girl with her dad—so cute.